CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-client/wms-desktop-client.md

 ## Installation Steps

-1. To begin the installation, download the CompuTec WMS desktop client installation file. – you can find the download link [here](../../../releases/download.md) or or you may download it directly to your end device (click [here](../../../releases/download.md) to find out more).
+1. To begin the installation, download the CompuTec WMS desktop client installation file. – you can find the download link [in this guide](../../../releases/download.md) or or you may download it directly to your end device (click [this link](../../../releases/download.md) to find out more).
 2. Once the installation file is downloaded, run the file to begin the setup.
 A window will appear with a message about installation preparation.
 Click the "Next" button after reading the instructions.

     ![Client Installation](./media/client-installation.png)